Peter Max: 1980s–2020s

 In 1994, Max designed the artwork for progressive rock band Yes's fourteenth studio album, Talk.
 In 2012, he was chosen to paint the hull art of the New York-themed ship Norwegian Breakaway by Norwegian Cruise Line.

-Max has been the official artist for many major events, including the 1994 World Cup, the Grammy Awards, the Rock and Roll Hall of Fame, the Super Bowl and others.
-In 2000, Max designed the paint scheme Dale Earnhardt drove at the Winston all-star race, deviating from Earnhardt's trademark black car.
+Max was the official artist for many major events, including the 1994 World Cup, the Grammy Awards, the Rock and Roll Hall of Fame, the Super Bowl and others.
+In 2000, Max designed the paint scheme Dale Earnhardt drove at The Winston all-star race, deviating from Earnhardt's trademark black car.
 He was also the Official Artist of the 2000 World Series, the "Subway Series" between the New York Yankees and the New York Mets.

-Max first painted Taylor Swift's portrait as a gift to the singer for her Grammy-winning albums Fearless and Speak Now, and has recently painted new portraits of Taylor Swift to commemorate her worldwide success.
+Max first painted Taylor Swift's portrait as a gift to the singer for her Grammy-winning albums Fearless and Speak Now, and later painted new portraits of Swift to commemorate her worldwide success.

-In 2019, The New York Times published an investigative journalism piece on Max's current state, revealing that he is suffering from advanced dementia, that he is now often unaware of his identity and his surroundings, and that his deteriorated mental state has been exploited in a massive art fraud scheme dating back to at least 2015.
+In 2019, The New York Times published an investigative journalism piece on Max's current state, revealing that he was suffering from advanced dementia, that he was often unaware of his identity and his surroundings, and that his deteriorated mental state had been exploited in a massive art fraud scheme dating back to at least 2015.

 Work

-Max's art work was first associated with the counter culture, neo-expressionism, neo-fauvism, and psychedelic movements in graphic design during the late 1960s and early 1970s.
-He is known for using bursts of color, often containing much or all of the visible spectrum.
+Max's art work was first associated with the counter culture, Neo-Fauvism, and psychedelic movements in graphic design during the late 1960s and early 1970s.
+He is known for having employed bursts of color, often containing much or all of the visible spectrum.
 In 1970, Max published his first book, Poster Book, containing a collection of his artworks in the form of posters, including a portrait of Toulouse Lautrec using his signature printing style, a poster for Apollo 11, and a portrait of Bob Dylan.
 The book was such a success that Max quickly released a follow-up in 1971 called Superposter Book.
 This edition contained posters from his commercial portfolio, posters about peace and love, and important images from his life and history.
 Max's repeated claims, varying in detail, to have worked on Yellow Submarine have been denied by the production team.

-Max works in multiple media including painting, drawing, etchings (including aquatint), collage, print making, sculpture, video and digital imagery.
-He also includes "mass media" as being another "canvas" for his creative expression.
-He has collaborated with companies to create clothing, homewares, clocks, and other material goods.
+Max worked in multiple media including painting, drawing, etchings (including aquatint), collage, print making, sculpture, video and digital imagery.
+He also included "mass media" as being another "canvas" for his creative expression.
+He collaborated with companies to create clothing, homewares, clocks, and other material goods.